 Offer credible independent information about the green benefits of concrete in a fact sheet or on your website.
 The resources below are helpful when you are ready to start your own green marketing effort.

 Over the last several years, the advantages of concrete construction have been acknowledged by organizations that set green building standards.
 Here are some sites that offer a good introduction to this topic, with basic information contractors can use to educate themselves, their sales staff and their customers.
 These sites are not promoting specific products.

 The National Ready Mixed Concrete Association summarizes the benefits of concrete in language targeted to the interests of architects, engineers, developers and owners as part of the group’s Concrete Answers series.
 The site also provides a good introduction to LEED standards.

 The “Concrete Thinking for Sustainable Development” FAQ from the Portland Cement Association.
 How does concrete affect the environment as compared to wood and steel?
 What qualifies concrete to be a green building material?
 This site offers short answers.

-“Building Green with Concrete” is a helpful introductory course just launched this summer by the NRMCA for contractors and architects.
-It is a general course that covers the basics of low-impact construction and how to optimize recycled content and maximize durability in concrete.
+“Building Green with Concrete” is a helpful introductory course.
+The NRMCA launched this course for both contractors and architects.
+It is a general course that covers the basics of low-impact construction.
+It also goes over how to optimize recycled content and maximize durability in concrete.

 What’s the USGBC?

 USGBC, the U.S. Green Building Council, works to promote more efficient and environmentally responsible building design and construction.
 The USGBC is best known for the rating system called LEED, Leadership in Energy and Environmental Design.
 LEED is a system developed by USGBC for rating buildings and development sites.
 This voluntary national standard has become the benchmark by which sustainability is measured.
-LEED certification is awarded to projects that achieve the set standards.
+Projects that achieve the set standards receve LEED certification.
 Products are not LEED certified, but people who have studied the LEED system and pass tests on the information can become accredited and use the credential “LEED AP.”